the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 The definition above is very concise, and it has the benefit of being
-abstract: We can re-use definitions and theorems originally stated for Kan extensions to limits.
+abstract: We can re-use definitions and theorems originally stated for right Kan extensions to limits.
 However, it has the downside of being
 abstract: it's good for working with _limits in general_, but working with a _specific_ limit is penalised, as the data we want to get at is "buried".